nabbi/dns-blocklists/submit_pullrequest_here/repository_README.txt

 ### :green_book: ***Multi LIGHT*** - **Basic protection** <a name="light"></a>

 *Hand brush - Cleans the Internet and protects your privacy!
-Blocks Ads, Tracking, Metrics and some Badware.*
+Blocks Ads, Tracking, Metrics and some Badware.
+A size-optimized version of the Multi NORMAL.*

 > [!NOTE]
 > *Does not block error trackers such as Bugsnag, Crashlytics, Firebase, Instabug, Sentry, ... and other app-specific crash trackers.
 These are only blocked from the Pro version onwards.*